 For this homeless mortality report, we used the same categories of underlying cause of death to calculate mortality rates among both those experiencing homelessness and the full Alameda County population.
 To accurately calculate the age-adjusted mortality rate, the population-years at risk is needed as a denominator.
 The population-years at risk can be thought of as the average number of people in the population over a specified period.
-To arrive at the average number of people experiencing homelessness between 2018 and 2020, we generated an unduplicated list of literally homeless persons who used County HMIS services in 2018-2020 and adjusted that number up to account for people experiencing homelessness on an average day between 2018 and 2020 - 9,100 persons - was used to generate overall and cause-specific mortality rates among people experiencing homelessness and to directly compare to the general population of Alameda County during that period.
+To arrive at the average number of people experiencing homelessness between 2018 and 2020, we generated an unduplicated list of literally homeless persons who used County HMIS services in 2018-2020 and adjusted that number up to account for people experiencing homelessness who did not use homeless services.
+This estimated number of people experiencing homelessness on an average day between 2018 and 2020 - 9,100 persons - was used to generate overall and cause-specific mortality rates among people experiencing homelessness and to directly compare to the general population of Alameda County during that period.
 A mortality rate ratio divides the two age-adjusted rates.